 WHICH IS CHEAPER: Fitzroy Island

-There are the highlight summaries for Fitzroy Island vs Green Island.
-Read on for a more detailed comparison of each with photos.
+There are my highlight summaries for Fitzroy Island vs Green Island.
+Read on for a more detailed comparison of each with more photos.

 Fitzroy Island is one of the best tropical island destinations in Far North Queensland.
 There’s plenty of things to do on Fitzroy Island, from hiking, snorkelling and swimming with turtles.
-Personally, Fitzroy is my favourite out of all the islands off Cairns.
+Spoiler alert, Fitzroy is my favourite out of all the islands off Cairns.